Greece Moments Greece Moments

 Summit Church Profitis Iliad

-On the way (3 km) you will come across lonely white chapels and one or the other pack animal along the way, such as donkeys or horses, as well as grazing sheep and goats.
-Otherwise you will not meet a soul.
-The Prophet Elijah Summit Church is open like most places of worship on Kythnos.
-The only downer of the hike: halfway along the route is the island’s landfill.
+Along the way (3 km) you’ll come across lonely white chapels and the occasional pack animal, such as donkeys or horses, as well as grazing sheep and goats.
+Otherwise you won’t meet a soul.
+The Prophet Elijah Summit Church is open, like most places of worship on Kythnos.
+The only downside of the hike: halfway along the route is the island’s landfill.

-💡 Wind turbines on Kythnos: Everywhere on Kythnos you can see posters against the construction of wind farms.
-A large part of the population, supported by the island community, opposes this alternative form of energy.
-The reasons may be manifold, but it is not uncommon for bad publicity from other corners of Greece (including Euboea) to reach the Kythnians.
-In fact, the wind blows very strongly over the treeless hills, an enormous wind power potential.
+💡 Wind turbines on Kythnos: All over Kythnos you can see posters opposing the construction of wind farms.
+A large part of the population, backed by the island community, is against this alternative form of energy.
+The reasons may be varied, but negative news from other parts of Greece (including Euboea) has certainly reached the Kythnians.
+The wind does blow very strongly across the treeless hills, making for enormous wind power potential.
 Interestingly, the first wind farm in Europe was built on Kythnos in 1982.
-The last wind mast, which had not been in operation for a long time, stood as a memorial in front of Chora and was demolished in 2023.
+The last wind mast, which had been out of operation for a long time, stood as a landmark in front of Chora before being demolished in 2023.

 Griechenland Windräder auf Kythnos Widerstand

-About 15 minutes west of Chora is the Most beautiful beach of Kythnos.
-Actually, there are even two beaches, because Kolona Beach consists of a 200-meter-long, sandy headland that leads to an offshore islet.
+About 15 minutes west of Chora is the most beautiful beach of Kythnos.
+Actually, there are even two beaches, because Kolona Beach consists of a 200-metre-long sandy headland that leads to an offshore islet.
 To the left and right of the narrow spit, the sea shimmers in the most beautiful shades of blue.

 Kolona Beach Kythnos Kykladen schöne Strände